amarpatel-xx/generator-jhipster-cassandra-composite-primary-key/README.md

 > JHipster blueprint, cassandra-composite-primary-key blueprint for JHipster.

+# Project Update

+This project has been renamed and relocated to a new repository: https://github.com/amarpatel-xx/generator-jhipster-cassandra.
+Additionally, the JHipster Blueprint example has been moved to: https://github.com/amarpatel-xx/jhipster-cassandra-example.

+Please note that all future updates and developments will be available exclusively at these new locations.

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.